lsby/syncBack/README.md

 These are machine translations.Is anyone willing to help me optimize this translation?

 # syncBack
-* Well, this library can avoid the `callback_hell' in the code callback callback.
+* Well, this library can avoid the `callback_hell` in the code callback callback.

 ## Version
 * This is version 2.x